tidyverse/dplyr/tests/testthat/_snaps/rows.md

     Output
       <error/rlang_error>
       Error in `rows_insert()`:
-      ! `conflict` must be a character vector, not a number.
+      ! `conflict` must be a character vector, not the number 1.

 # rows_append() casts to the type of `x`